sangam-giri/firebase-auth-example-app/README.md

 ## Firebase Authentication App
 This project is for the authentication using Firebase where we register user taking there email and password and then log them in when correct credentials are provided

-`Just replace your google-services.json file with mine and you are good to go`
+`Note: Just replace your google-services.json file with mine and you are good to go`

 ## Command to clone this project using Git